 A sale plan is an asset deal without the transfer of the pre-liabilities (save for exceptions described hereafter).
 Any pre-petition claims and ongoing costs/expenses due during insolvency proceedings will be dealt with in the subsequent liquidation proceedings via the allocation of the purchase price by the liquidator.
 Nonetheless, the bidder will solely be liable for the liabilities relating to the performance of the contracts from the date of enjoyment of the assets.

 As a matter of principle, the full payment of the sale price releases the encumbrances on the assets included in the bid’s scope, which means that creditors registered on the transferred assets can no longer exercise their rights against the purchaser.
-However, in practice, certain formalities will still have to be completed, in particular the cancellation of mortgages’s inscriptions, which may involve costs and the intervention of a notary.
+However, in practice, certain formalities will still have to be completed, in particular the release of mortgages’ inscriptions, which may involve costs and the intervention of a notary.

 By way of exception: